-Shiba Inu Coin (SHIB) has seen a significant resurgence in the past weeks, but what is the SHIB burn rate?
+Shiba Inu Coin (SHIB) had a great 2021, gaining a lot of attention late in the year for its burning efforts, but what is the SHIB burn rate?

-Many cryptocurrencies use coin burning – the act of destroying coins by sending them to ‘dead’ wallets – to sustain themselves long-term.
+Many cryptocurrencies use coin burning, the act of destroying coins by sending them to ‘dead’ wallets, to sustain themselves long-term.
+Burning helps to increase scarcity, which could lead to a price increase over time.
 Both Binance Smart Coin (BNB) and Ethereum (ETH) regularly burn coins.

 Does SHIB Burn Coins: What Is The SHIB Burn Rate?

 While Shiba Inu has no regularly scheduled SHIB burns through its tokenomics or WoofPaper, it now has the Shiba Inu burn portal that will facilitate token burns.

 First released on April 23, it has already seen over 59 billion SHIB destroyed.

 Through community burns, and the Shiboshi name changes, the SHIB burn rate, based on March's numbers, was around 6 billion SHIB.
 In April, it reached 26 billion.
 Here, the burn portal destroyed as much SHIB as the rest of 2022 had combined.
 In May 2022, it reached 31 billion SHIB burned.

 In the first half of 2022, over 70 billion SHIB was burned by the Shiba Inu community.

 Here's just a selection of SHIB burns from the community, and how they do it.

 Bigger Entertainment was among the first large-scale SHIB burns from the community.
 Through the likes of its SHIB Burner playlist and burn parties, Steven Cooper's "crypto record label" has destroyed over 1 billion SHIB.